galib-abdun-noor/Spring-Boot-Hibernate/03-spring-boot-hibernate-jpa-crud/readme.md

 - The @Repository annotation is used in Spring Boot to indicate that a class is a repository, which typically handles data access and persistence operations.
 - It is a specialization of the **@Component** annotation and serves as a marker for Spring to automatically detect and create instances of repository classes.

+# spring.jpa.hibernate.ddl-auto
+The spring.jpa.hibernate.ddl-auto property allows you to control how Hibernate manages the database schema, providing flexibility and convenience at different stages of the project lifecycle.
+In other words, this property defines the strategy for generating and updating the database schema based on JPA entities.

+**create** – Hibernate first drops existing tables and then creates new tables.
+**update** – The object model created based on the mappings (annotations or XML) is compared with the existing schema, and then Hibernate **updates** the schema according to the diff.
+It never deletes the existing tables or columns even if they are no longer required by the application.
+**create-drop** – similar to create, with the addition that Hibernate will drop the database after all operations are completed; typically used for unit testing
+**validate** – Hibernate only validates whether the tables and columns exist; otherwise, it throws an exception.
+**none** – This value effectively turns off the DDL generation.